dcfrenci/AdventOfCode2023/README.md

 * ????.######..#####.
 1,6,5 - 2500 arrangements
 * ?###????????
 3,2,1 - 506250 arrangements

-After unfolding, adding all of the possible arrangement counts together produces 525152.
+After unfolding, adding all the possible arrangement counts together produces 525152.

 Unfold your condition records; what is the new sum of possible arrangement counts?